Subject Expertise

 How to apply for this programme

-Given the limited places available on the programme, prospective participants should complete the application form below as soon as possible.
-Please contact Kate Wilson (chinesenetworks@ucl.ac.uk) if you have any questions.
+We anticipate high demand for the limited places available.
+Therefore, potential participants should complete the application form as soon as possible.

 Programme Coordinator